Nadia: The Secret of Blue Water: Manga

 In 1992 a manga adaptation of the series was released under the name The Secret of Blue Water Comic.
 Although the characters from the series appear in the manga, the stories are not related to the original story and are typically of a comedic nature.

 Music

-Since the series' first airing in 1990, Toshiba EMI's anime music label, Futureland, released several CDs containing the music of the series; of note are three initial volumes of music, as well as an extended compilation, Hooked on NADIA, which contained more cues than the three original CDs.
+Since the series' first airing in 1990, Toshiba EMI's anime music label, Futureland, released several CDs containing the music of the series; of note are three initial volumes of music, as well as an extended compilation, Hooked on Nadia, which contained more cues than the three original CDs.

 ADV Films released the three CD soundtracks of the series (the first time they were issued in North America) and a CD of the movie soundtrack in North America on November 25, 2003.

 On August 27, 2012, Starchild released a complete box set of music from the series.
 The set consists of 11 CDs and a DVD-ROM.

+Film

+also known as The Secret of Fuzzy, is a 1991 Japanese animated fantasy adventure film written by Yasuo Tanami (as Kaoru Umeno) and Shigeru Morikawa and directed by Masaru Aono.
+It was produced by Hideki Higuchi, animated by Group TAC, and distributed by Toho.
+The film stars the voices of Yoshino Takamori, Noriko Hidaka, Kumiko Takizawa, Ken'yû Horiuchi.
+The film was released in Toho theaters on June 29, 1991, alongside the live-action film adaptation of Video Girl Ai.

+It depicts events three years after the ending of the TV series.
+Only Nadia, Jean, Grandis, Sanson, and Hanson return from the TV version.
+Marie, King, Ayrton, Electra, and the Nautilus crew appear only in Nadia’s flashbacks.
+These flashbacks occupy about 30 minutes at the beginning and reuse footage from the TV series.
+The child of Captain Nemo and Electra, revealed in the final episode of the TV series, does not appear.

+Originally, Gainax was supposed to produce the film, but director Hideaki Anno declined, saying he was “burned out” from the TV series.
+After producing only the plot and character designs, Gainax ran out of budget and could not complete the film.
+The remainder was finished by Group TAC.
+Gainax's contribution was limited to the plot, design work, and editing of the TV recap footage used in the film.

+According to Gainax co-founder Yasuhiro Takeda, about 50 million yen owed to Group TAC was only repaid after the success of Neon Genesis Evangelion.